glueops-rip/glueops-dev-old/docs/getting-started/oauth.md

 ## Retrieving values

-By completing the above steps, you should have obtained the following values from the GitHub App:
+By completing the above steps, you should have obtained the following values from the GitHub OAuth App:

 - [github_oauth_app_client_id](#create-the-oauth-app-id): This is the Client ID of your GitHub OAuth app.
 - [github_oauth_app_client_secret](#generate-client-secret): This is the Client Secret generated for your GitHub OAuth app.